LuckyOne7777/ChatGPT-Portfolio-Overhaul/CONTRIBUTING.md

 Thank you for your interest in improving this project!
 Your time and effort are greatly appreciated.

-I've been having to rely on Codex for devolpment, so contributions are extremely helpful!
+I've been having to rely on Codex for development, so contributions are extremely helpful!

 ## Reporting Issues
 If you encounter a problem or have an idea for improvement, please open an issue on GitHub.
 Give a clear title and description so we can reproduce it.
 Examples include: